HL7/cqf-measures/input/pages/composite-measures.md

 The populations in an opportunity composite are then lists of “services” the patient was eligible for (in the initial population and denominator) and received (in the numerator).
 The approach for populations not depicted here (denominator exclusion, denominator exception, and numerator exclusion) is analogous.

 Note that this approach is using component measures where the improvement notation for the component is that an increase in the score represents an improvement.
 If the improvement notation is decreasing for a component, its population criteria would be reversed (i.e. the absence of a patient in the component numerator would represent fulfillment).
+This will be shown in [Section 5.5](#improvement-notation) below.

 ### Subject-level Linear Combination Scoring
 {: subject-level-linear-combination-scoring}